microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 The query is designed to focus on the most recent execution of the query in the stored procedure CustomerProfits that has run faster with Intelligent Query Processing.

+Now click the **Run** button to execute the script.
+You will be prompted to pick the connection to execute the script.
+Select the connection you created in previous steps of this Activity.

 The results of the query should look something similar to the following (the values query_id and plan_id will likely be different):

 ![iqp query store results](../graphics/IQP_query_store_results.jpg)